Definition of Tactical,

-Evolving Your Call Centre QA Framework: From Operational to Tactical
+Evolving Your Call Center QA Framework: From Operational to Tactical

-As a call centre grows in size there is a realisation that there is a need for a basic operational Quality Management framework to deliver consistency and help agents understand what is required of them.
+As a call center grows in size there is a realization that there is a need for a basic operational Quality Management framework to deliver consistency and help agents understand what is required of them.
 As the operation matures and the operational basics are in place the benefits of a solid QA structure are better understood by the business.
-Now that relationship between quality service and business success is more visible, most organisations begin to think about using QA as a tactical management tool.
+Now that relationship between quality service and business success is more visible, most organizations begin to think about using QA as a tactical management tool.

-How does a tactical quality assurance (QA) framework differ and complement operational and strategic frameworks within this the complex multi-channel service delivery model that is the modern call centre?
+How does a tactical quality assurance (QA) framework differ and complement operational and strategic frameworks within the complex multi-channel service delivery model that is the modern call center?

-Where an operational call centre QA framework is concerned with short-term processes and workflow decision-making, tactical frameworks address the medium-term business goals tailored by channel.
+Where an operational call center QA framework is concerned with short-term processes and workflow decision-making, tactical frameworks address the medium-term business goals tailored by channel.

-Tactical QA Inherently has more flexibility than operational frameworks, they take a medium term view designed to ‘move the quality needle’ whereas a strategic QA framework is directly tied to long-term organisational objectives.
+Tactical QA Inherently has more flexibility than operational frameworks, it takes a medium term view designed to ‘move the quality needle’ whereas a strategic QA framework is directly tied to long-term organizational objectives.

 What it means to have a Tactical QA Framework Approach

-As business and by extension the supporting call centres mature they naturally evolve from operational to tactical to strategic frameworks.
-To clarify, we must recognise that all centres -- there are upwards of 45,000 in the US alone -- as they mature will need to align (at least some aspects of their business) with a tactical QA framework approach.
+As business and by extension the supporting call centers mature they naturally evolve from operational to tactical to strategic frameworks.
+To clarify, we must recognize that all centers — there are upwards of 45,000 in the US alone — as they mature will need to align (at least some aspects of their business) with a tactical QA framework approach.

-Specifically, a call centre taking a tactical QA framework approach is typically focused on the following more changeable aspects of measuring call centre success:
+Specifically, a call center taking a tactical QA framework approach is typically focused on the following more changeable aspects of measuring call center success: